Generator power surge

 What are the symptoms of a generator power surge?

-When should I call a professional electrician for a generator power surge?
+When should I call an electrician for a generator power surge?

-If the power surge persists or you suspect more serious electrical problems, it's best to call a licensed electrician to diagnose and repair the issue.
+If the issue persists or you are not comfortable working with electrical systems, it's best to call a licensed electrician to diagnose and repair the problem.

 Connect with certified professionals in your area